rediscovery-io/remo-python/doc/source/annotation_set.rst

-Annotation sets are how we group together annotations for a dataset to easily manipulate them.
+Annotation set is a collection of annotations for a dataset.
+Use the Annotation set class to easily manipulate annotations across the whole dataset.

 An annotation set is defined by: